The following is a Guest Contribution by: Cynthia S. Kinnas, Special Projects Consultant, Randstad Healthcare

 - The payroll department at your agency sets you up in the computer system for payroll.

-What Happens if you Break a Contract (even a Verbal One?)
+What Happens if You Break a Contract (even a Verbal One?)

 If you cancel an assignment, especially with little notice, you will leave a “wake” that you probably did not intend.
 Broken contracts impact agencies, as you might expect, but they also impact our nation’s hospitals, patient care delivery, your traveling colleagues, and even your own career.
-Once you consider everything at stake, and all the people affected, you will see why cancelling a contract should only occur if you have a true and unavoidable emergency or if the actual assignment differs greatly from the terms you agreed to in the contract and significant issues you cannot live with cannot be resolved by your agency and/or the hospital.
+Once you consider everything at stake, and all the people affected, you will see why canceling a contract should only occur if you have a true and unavoidable emergency or if the actual assignment differs greatly from the terms you agreed to in the contract and significant issues you cannot live with cannot be resolved by your agency and/or the hospital.

-Impact to Your Agency
+Impact on Your Agency

 - Most recruiters work on commission, which is not “gravy” or a “bonus”—it’s typically an integral and routine part of their compensation and can make up 40% or more of their wages.
 Without commission, many would not be at a livable wage.
-Commission is paid to the recruiter when you are actively working and the agency is billing the hospital.
+The commission is paid to the recruiter when you are actively working, and the agency is billing the hospital.
 This means when you cancel an assignment, the recruiter is not paid (or not paid in full) for the time they spent securing the assignment for you.

 It is possible the first 2 items (housing costs, client penalties) may be passed onto you, which is understandably a frightening thought.
 However, if they are not, this means the agency must absorb these financial losses.
-Because cancellations are on the rise, most agencies have had to set aside funds for “cancelled assignment losses” as a budgeted overhead item.
+Because cancellations are on the rise, most agencies have had to set aside funds for “canceled assignment losses” as a budgeted overhead item.

 Impact on Your Traveling Colleagues

 - Financial losses aside, broken contracts are simply not good for the travel industry.
 Travelers are professionals who are contracted to provide relief as a reliable solution to the chronic staffing shortage.
-Cancelling a booked assignment, especially at the last minute, goes against this promise and discredits the traveling profession.
-Hospitals that have experienced multiple cancellations may look poorly travelers overall as they may feel they cannot count on them.
+Canceling a booked assignment, especially at the last minute, goes against this promise and discredits the traveling profession.
+Hospitals that have experienced multiple cancellations may look poorly for travelers overall as they may feel they cannot count on them.
 Some have even stopped using travelers altogether as a result.
 This affects the reception and experience all travelers have and also means fewer assignment choices when hospitals shy away from using travelers.

 Impact on Hospitals and Patient Care Delivery